Notargets/gocca/README.md

 (https://pkg.go.dev/github.com/notargets/gocca)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Go bindings for [OCCA](https://github.com/libocca/occa), a portable and vendor-neutral framework for parallel programming on heterogeneous platforms.

+## Introduction
+Occa provides the ability to write code once and run on GPU, Multi-core CPU and HPC cluster supercomputers with high efficiency.

+It works by using the host language to build a "driver" that launches kernels written in the Occa meta  language, that looks like C. Occa takes care of compiling the source code built within the host driver and executing it.
+Occa provides memory transfer between host and kernels to make it easy to integrate high performance parallel kernels that run at the control of the host.

 ## Features